Dry January: 7 Tips For Reaching And Maintaining Sobriety

 5. Host An Alcohol-Free Event

-Many people have friend groups and gatherings that are centered on drinking alcohol.
-But you don’t need alcohol to enjoy one another’s company.
+Many people have friend groups and gatherings that are centered on drinking alcohol, but during Dry January you should focus on not needing alcohol to enjoy the company of others.

 Encourage your friends to engage in Dry January with you by hosting an alcohol-free night.